nguyensjsu/sp21-172-the-uncalled-four/journal/guiller_journal.md

 ***Finalize the looks of backoffice on web***
 At this point I'm running out of ideas on how to tackle this problem.
 But hopefully I get to think a solution soon.
-These commits are CSS and styles on HTML
+These commits are CSS and styles on HTML. <br />
 [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/e48a6e8b7243b408bff2d47d2541a7d1d39686e9)<br />
 [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/0dd6807262f7471cee433bc95d5752ece7875302)<br />